flosell/iam-policy-json-to-terraform/README.md

-web-build                      Build the web version web-deploy                     Deploy the web version to GitHub pages web-e2e                        Run end to end tests for web version (requires web-build) web-serve                      Serve the web version on a local development server
+web-build                      Build the web version web-deploy                     Deploy the web version to GitHub pages web-e2e                        Run end to end tests for web version (requires web-build) web-e2e-live                   Run end to end tests for web version in live mode for development (requires web-build) web-serve                      Serve the web version on a local development server
 ```